Several Haydel Men found on Militia list in St John the Baptist Parish, 1 Jun 1778.

 Photo Credit -MNH

-Our first stop was at the Antioch Baptist Church that had been moved from another location and brought to the Whitney as part of a preservation effort.
+Our first stop was at the Antioch Baptist Church which had been moved from another location and brought to the Whitney as part of a preservation effort.
 The building had a musty smell and featured several life-sized figures depicting the enslaved children who would have lived on the plantation.

 2015-05-02 14.24.59